NarasimhaSwamy/learn-by-practice/README.md

    * Validate size of the file, ex: 5 MB.
    * Validate extension of the file. ex : `pdf`, `doc`, `txt`.

+#### Code Review take aways

+Discussed on

+   * variable/function naming
+   * Java 8 Predicates

+Unanswered Questions :

+   * Does Java do any optimizations for code written in Java 8?